sithiz/clone/README.md

 # 3
 * Declare a variable `let start = 0`
 * Declare a variable `const limit = 100`
-* Write a for loop that counts from the value of `start` to the value of `limit`, using those variables in the **control panel** of the loop.
+* Write a for loop that counts from the value of `start` to the value of `limit`, using those variables in the **control panel** odf the loop.

 Test the loop thoroughly.

 # 4
-* Think of something in real life, or nature, or wherever / whenever that displays **looping** behavior.
+* Think of something in real life, or nature, or wherever / whenever that displays **looping** behavior (a repeated action).

 Use a **for loop** to model the looping behavior of that thing.